Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 So the operation is a risky one.

-There's a lot of Tunisian Jews, though, guys, by the way.
+There's a lot of Tunisian Jews though, guys, by the way.

-Doubtlessly protected by Tunisian security and his personal bodyguards.
+The neighborhood with his wife and children, doubtlessly protected by Tunisian security and his personal bodyguards.

 All of Israel's intelligence services are asked to contribute to the planning.

-Oh, Jake Shell's dropped the interview?
+Oh, Jake Shields dropped the interview?

 Oh, yeah, he did actually.